rknell/alfred/README.md

 TlDr:
 - A minimum of dependencies,
-- A minimum of code (199 lines at last check), and sticking close to dart core libraries
+- A minimum of code and sticking close to dart core libraries - easy to maintain!
 - Ease of use
 - Predictable, well established semantics
+- Everything you need all in one place

-I came to dart with a NodeJS / React Native & Cordova background.
-Previously I had used express for my server framework, almost always calling "res.json()".
+I came to dart with a NodeJS & Mongo / React Native & Cordova background.
+I had used express for my server framework, almost always calling "res.json()".
 I just wanted a simple framework that would allow me to pump out apps using dart on the server.

 I started with Aqueduct - It seemed like it was the most popular and better supported of the ones I looked at.
 Aqueduct caused a bunch of errors that were nearly impossible to debug after you scratched the surface.
+I was nervous about the server framework having so much of an opinion about the database as well as the web server - I just wanted something that did one thing well.

 Then I moved to Angel.
 Angel seemed a little less popular but concerned me because it was trying to do "everything" with one developer.
 It proved to be an excellent framework and its creator Tobe is